saikiran028/CourseNotesHUB/README.md

 # CourseNotesHUB
 =======
 # Course Notes Hub
 ## An effective note management system that enables users to upload, download, and organize course notes.
-The entire system is developed using core PHP and MySQLi.
+The entire system is developed using core PHP and MySQL.

 ### Prerequisites